-Basic concept of Playmaker
+Basic Concept of Playmaker

 The most important aspect of Playmaker is that it uses models called Finite State Machines (FSMs) for each game object.
-An FSM is used to analyze complicated movements, and you can also say that Playmaker is a tool to manage Unity using FSMs. (→Playmaker Core Concepts）。
+An FSM is used to analyze complicated movements.
+Playmaker is also a tool to manage Unity using FSMs. (→Playmaker Core Concepts).

 What is a FSM

-Action is what is inside a State.
+Action is what is happening within a State.

-The “Collision Enter” in the above graph is anEvent.
+The “Collision Enter” in the above diagram is an Event.
 An Event is a trigger for transitions.

 There are no complicated settings needed for a Transition.